Ayushpal2006/commclassroomOP/README.md

 # Community Classroom is OP

 - Kunal Kushwaha says that this community is amazing.
-- More power to kunal. love the work which your are doing for the community.
+- Open source fosters collaboration and innovation by allowing anyone to access, modify, and contribute to software code.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- Ayush Pal finds the Community Classroom initiative really great!